The only Libyan refugee who made it into the US last year

 He sat through another interview.
 For an entire week after that, he said he got a call every day from the same person asking additional questions.

-Then the final word came: Hass would be granted asylum in the United States.
+Then the final word came: The US would accept him as a refugee.

 He was set to arrive in June 2016.